 Student misconduct covers a broad range of inappropriate activities, ranging from cheating to fighting.

-If you receive a notice about alleged misconduct, you may be asked to attend a meeting at the Dean of Enrollment Management Office or the Office of the Vice President of Student and Academic Services to discuss the matter.
+If you receive a notice about alleged misconduct, you may be asked to attend a meeting at the Dean of Students/Ombudsman Office or the Office of the Vice President of Student and Academic Services to discuss the matter.

 It’s important that you respond to the notice.
 The issue will not go away by ignoring it; instead, it will get worse.
 Be sure that you respond within the deadlines stated in the notice.

 Before you respond, you may wish to review WCC’s policy on student rights and responsibilities.

 The most common form of student misconduct is violations of WCC’s policy that bans smoking anywhere on campus.